cs3org/OCM-API/IETF-RFC.md

   Invite Sender or Invite Receiver OCM Server.
 This might be useful for suggesting to a user that existing contacts might be upgraded to the more secure (and possibly required) invite flow.
-  _ `"receive-code"` - to indicate that this OCM Server can receive a `code` as part of a Share Creation Notification, and exchange it for a bearer token at the Sending Server's tokenEndPoint.
+  _ `"exchange-token"` - to indicate that this OCM Server exposes a [RFC6749]-compliant endpoint, which allows to exchange a secret received in the protocol properties of a Share Creation Notification for a short-lived bearer token.
   _ `"invite-wayf"` - to indicate that this OCM Server exposes a WAYF Page to facilitate the Invite flow.
 * OPTIONAL: criteria (array of string) - The criteria for accepting a Share Creation Notification.
   As all Receiving Servers SHOULD require the use of TLS in API calls, it is not necessary to expose that as a criterium.
-  Example: `["http-request-signatures", "code"]`.
+  Example: `["http-request-signatures"]`.
 The array MAY include for instance:
   _ `"http-request-signatures"` - to indicate that API requests without http signatures will be rejected.
-  _ `"code"` - to indicate that API requests without code will be rejected (i.e.  the `sharedSecret` in the protocol details will be ignored).
+  _ `"token-exchange"` - to indicate that API requests without token exchange will be rejected (see the [Code Flow](#code-flow) section).
   _ `"denylist"` - some servers MAY be blocked based on their IP address
   _ `"allowlist"` - unknown servers MAY be blocked based on their IP address \* `"invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
 * OPTIONAL: publicKey (object) - The signatory used to sign outgoing request to confirm its origin.
    The signatory is optional, but if present, it MUST contain